 Anna has been advising dozens of people about writing, editing, publishing, contracts, agents, book production, self-publishing and other aspects of the book business.

 Anna has served on a number of corporate and cultural boards, including Alliance Communications, Empire Company Limited, Maritime Life Assurance Company, Key Publishers Limited, McClelland & Stewart Limited, The Canada Council for the Arts, PEN Canada and The Shaw Festival.
-She currently serves on the boards of The Walrus Foundation, Schulich School of Business – Advisory, CODE Advisory, Toronto Public Library Foundation and Word On The Street.
+She currently serves on the boards of PEN Canada, Literary Review of Canada, Schulich School of Business – Advisory, CODE Advisory, Toronto Public Library Foundation and the Business Book Awards Jury.

 A few personal facts